Comparison

 How we think about it

 There is no single best football app, the right one depends on what you want from it.
 If you mostly want to glance at the score, see where your team sits in the table and get a nudge when they score, a lighter, football-only app wins.
-If you want expected-goals charts, heat maps and player ratings on every match, a data-heavy app is worth the extra weight.
+If you want heat maps and the most granular breakdown on every match, plus other sports in the same place, a data-heavy app is worth the extra weight.

 What GoalTrack does differently

-GoalTrack is built around speed and focus: football only, the score and the table first, your teams pinned to the top, and an ad-free upgrade that removes banner ads without hiding any features behind a paywall.
-It is the app for fans who find the bigger apps do more than they need.
+GoalTrack is built around speed and focus: football only, the score and the table first, your teams pinned to the top.
+The depth is there when you go looking, match stats with expected goals, lineups with player ratings, and team and player profiles, but it stays a tap under the score rather than crowding it.
+The ad-free upgrade removes banner ads without hiding any features behind a paywall.
+It is the app for fans who want real detail without the bigger apps doing more than they need on the surface.

 Prefer a head-to-head?
 Read why people move from FotMob, SofaScore or OneFootball.